iTeam75/samp-v1.0.5/README.md

 ---
-Note : *This is open source so you are free to change it, except remove the credits*
+Note : *This is open source so you are free to change it, except remove the credits* Database in Gamemode Folder
 ---
 ## Credits